 - Cons: Only covers specific tools, some courses are quite expensive

-These days, most online training for video editors focuses on Adobe software.
+These days, most online video editing courses focus on Adobe software.
 But if you’re using Final Cut Pro, Motion, or Da Vinci Resolve, you may be better heading to Ripple Training, a source of high quality, regularly updated tutorials in said software, as well as their own tools and plugins.

 Founded by experienced industry professionals Steve Martin, Jill Martin, and Mark Spencer in 2002, Ripple Training isn’t a particularly big name in the field.
 But their courses, which mirror the in-person classes they teach, are very good quality, and you can download the videos for offline viewing.
 To see what they’re about, check out the free ‘get started’ lessons at the bottom of their homepage.